DylanDavidson/awesome-talks/README.md

 ##### [Stop Writing Classes](http://pyvideo.org/video/880/stop-writing-classes)
 - You don't need a class if it only has a constructor, and one other method
 - Use built-in exceptions when possible instead of creating your own exception class

+##### [The Meaning of Life](https://www.youtube.com/watch?v=zzcCWEb-tyk
+- If you found out you only had one year to live, you'd make the most of it.
+If you act like life is infinite, you won't.
+- Set tight deadlines for yourself, have a plan and not quite enough time.
+- Pursue work that puts you into the "flow", and avoid work that pulls you from this state.
+- Don't seek absolute best, stop when you've found something that is good enough.